High pressure and Li-ion batteries

 Biomass carbon derived anodes for durable Li-ion batteries

 Energy storage is one of the key challenges in the energy transition from non-renewable to renewable sources.
 The erratic nature of solar or wind energy conversion is an issue, especially for local automotive production.
-Another challenge is the next generation of electric vehicles that require high capacity storage and short charging time.
+Another challenge is the next generation of electric vehicles that require high-capacity storage and short charging time.
 One solution is the Li-ion battery, which is easy to use, partially recyclable and could become increasingly cost-effective.
 However, the current technology based on graphitic electrodes is not yet able to meet the requirements (high capacity and fast charge) and there is a growing demand for Li-ion quality graphite or alternatives.
 The objective of this research project is to study, by applying pressure, the stability and properties of materials that are of potential interest as a new generation of anodes in batteries, such as fluorinated graphites.
 To do this, we will replace pristine commercial graphite with biomass carbon derived and carbon-neutral or carbon-negative “green” materials to find market-competitive alternatives to carbon pricing (e.g., carbon tax or emission permits).
-The student will investigate at ILM, France, the impact of pressure on biomass-derived carbons or recycled carbon materials to design more durable, higher-performance lithium-ion battery anodes and the electrochemical tests will be performed at UNSW, Australia.
+The student will investigate at ILM, France, the impact of pressure on biomass-derived carbons or recycled carbon materials to design more durable, higher-performance lithium-ion battery anodes.
+The student will perform in situ high-pressure/temperature experiments using XRD and Raman spectroscopy during compression decompression cycles in a diamond anvil cell or in large Paris-Edinburgh press.
+The electrochemical tests will be performed at UNSW, Australia.
+We seek a student with a background in Physics/Material Science/Chemistry.
+Experience in electrochemical characterisation, high-pressure techniques, electrochemical characterisation, Raman spectroscopy and/or X-ray diffraction is advantageous.

 Research Areas